 Ultimately, you find that life is a little easier when you have fewer options to consider when it comes to those material things.
 You own and enjoy the things that you really, really need and love, and that’s enough!

 I didn’t spend my free time watching tv, and I barely even checked up on the news.
+It was so great to build closer connections with the people around me, rather than watching and worrying about the many things I couldn’t control.
 Nightly entertainment involved walking to waterfalls, or going down to the cruise ship docks and watching the ships pull away.

 Spend some time exploring the outdoors, and you’ll quickly realize how much time you’ve wasted sitting in front of a tv, being distracted by shiny things that marketers want to sell you.